TAP4LLM: Table Provider on Sampling, Augmenting, and Packing Semi-structured Data for Large Language Model Reasoning: Introduction

 First, which part of a table should be kept in the prompt?
-The full content of a table could be very long and noisy to be included in the prompt.
-Most LLMs have a limited input context window size (\eg, 4k tokens) in which an overlong table cannot fit.
-For long tables that satisfy the length constraint, it can still lead to unnecessary computations (of LLM on long prompt) and quality regressions (generation interfered by noisy input) when placing irrelevant table content (\wrt the task or query) in the prompt.
-To address the challenge, some table sampling methods were proposed in ad-hoc ways.
-For example, truncating the input tables to contain only the first 22 rows and 8 columns~\cite{model_table_reasoner}, or filtering relevant rows based on $n$-gram overlap between them and the utterance~\cite{model_tabert}.
-To answer the question of which part to keep, we need a more systematic study of different grounding and sampling algorithms.
+The full content of a table could be too lengthy and noisy to be included in the prompt.
+In addition, most LLMs have a limited input context window size in which an overlong table cannot fit.
+For large tables that satisfy the length constraint, it can still lead to unnecessary computations (of LLM on long prompt) and quality regressions (generation interfered from noisy input) when placing irrelevant table content (\wrt the task or query) in the prompt.
+To address the challenge, some sampling methods were proposed in ad-hoc ways.
+For example, truncating the input tables to contain only the first 20+ rows and 8 columns~\cite{model_table_reasoner}, or filtering relevant rows based on $n$-gram overlap between them and the utterance~\cite{model_tabert}.
+To answer the question of which part to keep, we conduct a systematic study of different grounding and sampling algorithms in Section~\ref{sec:table_sampling}, and the experiments and findings can be found in Section~\ref{sec:exp_table_sampling}.